open-mmlab/mmgeneration/docs/en/user_guides/1_config.md

 ### Hook config

-Users can attach hooks to training, validation, and testing loops to insert some oprations during running.
+Users can attach hooks to training, validation, and testing loops to insert some operations during running.
 There are two different hook fields, one is `default_hooks` and the other is `custom_hooks`.

 `default_hooks` is a dict of hook configs. `default_hooks` are the hooks must required at runtime.
 They have default priority which should not be modified.
 If not set, runner will use the default values.
 To disable a default hook, users can set its config to `None`.